-2nd Monday of the semester - submit a CV; statement of research interests; and a goal statement that includes your professional goals, the progress you have made toward those goals, and your plan moving forward.
+nd Monday of the semester - submit a CV; statement of research interests; and a goal statement that includes your professional goals, the progress you have made toward those goals, and your plan moving forward.
 These documents should be sent to your advisory committee and any EPSY faculty not serving on your advisory committee.

-4th full week of the semester - written examination distributed; 2 weeks to complete 8th full week of semester - oral examination scheduled (you are responsible for scheduling)
+4&lt;sup>th full week of the semester - written examination distributed; 2 weeks to complete 8th full week of semester - oral examination scheduled (you are responsible for scheduling)